ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 #### Device Identity Triple {#sec-comid-triple-identity}

-A Device Identity triple record relates one or more cryptographic keys to a device identity.
+A Device Identity triple (`identity-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to a device identity.
-The cryptographic keys are bound to or associated with a Target Environment that is within the device.
+The identity keys are bound to or associated with a Target Environment (as identified by `environment` and `mkey` - see below) within the device.
+The identity keys may be asserted via Evidence or Reference Values.

-The device identifier may be part of the Target Environment's `environment-map` or may be part of some other device identity credential, such as a certificate.
+The device identity keys may have been used to authenticate the Attester device or may be held in reserve for use at a later time.
-The cryptographic keys are expected to be used to authenticate the device.

 Device Identity triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD verify keys contained in Device Identity triples.

-A Device Identity triple endorses that the keys were securely provisioned to the named Target Environment.
+A Device Identity triples endorse that the keys were securely provisioned to the named Target Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.

-If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD check for key use that violates usage restrictions.
+If a key has usage restrictions that limit its use to device identity challenges, Verifiers SHOULD check for key use restrictions.

-Verification of a key, including its use restrictions, MAY produce Claims that are added to the ACS.
+Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the ACS.
+Claims are asserted with the joint authority of the Endorser (CoRIM signer) and the Verifier.
-Alternatively, Verifiers MAY report key verification results as part of an error reporting function.
+Additionally, Verifiers MAY report key verification results as part of an error reporting function.

 ~~~ cddl
 {::include cddl/identity-triple-record.cddl}
 ~~~

+* `environment`: An `environment-map` condition used to identify the target Evidence or Reference Value.
+  See {{sec-environments}}.

+* `mkey`: An optional `$measured-element-type-choice` condition used to identify the element within the target Evidence or Reference Value.
+  See {{sec-comid-mkey}}.

+* `key-list`: A list of `$crypto-key-type-choice` keys that identifies which keys are to be verified.
+  See {{sec-crypto-keys}}.

+* `authority-list`: An optional list of `$crypto-key-type-choice` keys that identifies the authorities that asserted the key-list in the target Evidence or Reference Values.

 #### Attest Key Triple {#sec-comid-triple-attest-key}

-An Attest Key triple record relates one or more cryptographic keys to an Attesting Environment.
+An Attest Key triple (`attest-key-triples` in {{sec-comid-triples}}) relates one or more cryptographic keys to an Attesting Environment (as identified by `environment` and `mkey`).
-The cryptographic keys are wielded by an Attesting Environment that collects measurements from a Target Environment.
+The cryptographic attestation keys are wielded by an Attesting Environment.
-The cryptographic keys sign Evidence.
+Attestation keys may be asserted via Evidence or Reference Values.

+The attestation keys may have been used to sign Evidence or may be held in reserve for use at a later time.

 Attest Key triples instruct a Verifier to perform key validation checks, such as revocation, certificate path construction & verification, or proof of possession.
 The Verifier SHOULD verify keys contained in Attest Key triples.

-Attest Key triples endorse that the keys were securely provisioned to the named (identified via an `environment-map`) Attesting Environment.
+Attest Key triples endorse that the keys were securely provisioned to the named Attesting Environment.
 Additional details about how a key was provisioned or is protected may be asserted using Endorsements such as `endorsed-triples`.

 Depending on key formatting, as defined by `$crypto-key-type-choice`, the Verifier may take different steps to locate and verify the key.
-If a key has usage restrictions that limits its use to Evidence signing, Verifiers SHOULD check for key use that violates usage restrictions.
+If a key has usage restrictions that limits its use to Evidence signing (e.g., see Section 5.1.5.3 in [DICE.cert]).
+Verifiers SHOULD check for key use restrictions.

-Verification of a key, including its use restrictions, MAY produce Claims that are added to the ACS.
+Each successful verification of a key in `key-list` SHALL produce Endorsement Claims that are added to the ACS.
+Claims are asserted with the joint authority of the Endorser (CoRIM signer) and the Verifier.
-Alternatively, Verifiers MAY report key verification results as part of an error reporting function.
+Additionally, Verifiers MAY report key verification results as part of an error reporting function.

 ~~~ cddl
 {::include cddl/attest-key-triple-record.cddl}
 ~~~

+See {{sec-comid-triple-identity}} for additional details.

 #### Domain Dependency Triple {#sec-comid-triple-domain-dependency}